 - The "what" and "why" of IOMMUs.

 - How much does it cost?

 - What can we do about it?

+- Neat things with virtual machines.

-Virtual Machine IO
+Virtual Machine I/O

-- Virtual machines use a variety of models for IO. - The two prevalent models are: - Emulation. - Para-virtualized drivers. - I'm actually going to talk about the third: direct hardware access. - I should probably mention that I'm focusing on the x86 space...elsewhere we do things differently.
+- Virtual machines use a variety of models for I/O. - The two prevalent models are: - Emulation. - Para-virtualized drivers. - I'm actually going to talk about the third: direct hardware access. - I should probably mention that I'm focusing on the x86 space...elsewhere we do things differently.
 But not that differently.